 24/7 Medical Staff and Services

 RIM is connected to one of the nation’s most respected medical institutions, the Detroit Medical Center.
 As part of a large medical center, our patients have 24/7 access to specialists in other fields, the latest in radiological imaging, laboratories, and acute care.

 RIM exceeds the national benchmark in the number of nurses on staff who have completed advanced training and passed exams to qualify as a Certified Rehabilitation Registered Nurse (CRRN).
 Achieving this certification demonstrates advanced knowledge of the rehabilitation process.

-Our experienced staff customizes a treatment plan tailored to the individual needs and goals of each patient that emphasizes health, independence and restoring quality of life.
-Therapy is provided 3 hours a day, 5 out of 7 days a week, which may include weekends.
+Our experienced staff customizes a treatment plan tailored to the individual needs and goals of each patient.
+Each plan focuses on health, independence and restoring quality of life.
+Therapy is provided 3 hours a day, 5 days a week, which may include weekends.

-Over the last 10 years, RIM has been awarded over $16 million in federal and private grants for rehabilitation research focusing on restoring function, improving quality of life and developing innovative therapeutic techniques.
+RIM has been awarded millions in federal and private grants for rehabilitation research with a focus on restoring function, improving quality of life and developing innovative therapeutic techniques.